numpy/numpy/doc/neps/nep-0055-string_dtype.rst

 NaN-like Sentinels
 ++++++++++++++++++

-A NaN-like sentinel returns itself as the result of comparison operations.
+A NaN-like sentinel returns itself as the result of arithmetic operations.
 This includes the python ``nan`` float and the Pandas missing data sentinel ``pd.NA``.
 We choose to make NaN-like sentinels inherit these behaviors in operations, so the result of addition is the sentinel: